KingsburyLab/kingsbury-group-website/content/research/electrochem.md

 ---
 <!-- {{< figure src="icon_echem.png" width="100">}} -->

-**Electrically-driven** separation and energy processes such as electrodialysis are a major focus of our research.
-We employ electrochemical techniques like impedance spectroscopy (EIS) and permselectivity to characterize material performance.
+Our fundamental research on membranes is motivated by **electrically-driven** separation and energy processes such as electrodialysis and redox flow batteries.
+We perform lab-scale testing of electrochemical devices and use electrochemical techniques like impedance spectroscopy (EIS), chronopotentiometry, and open-circuit voltage to characterize membrane performance.